Secure Anonymous Conferencing in Quantum Networks

-Our network simulations show that the ACKA and fully-ACKA protocols based on GHZ states outperform the corresponding protocols based on Bell pairs even in the finite-key regime.
-Moreover, the advantage provided by GHZ states over Bell pairs increases with the anonymity requirements of the protocol and, for the case of fully-ACKA, multipartite entanglement increases the conference key rate by more than one order of magnitude.
-Our results clearly demonstrate the benefit of multipartite entanglement for cryptographic tasks involving more than two parties and strengthen previous results in support of this claim.
+Our simulations, run on a quantum network like the one in Fig.~\ref{fig:network}, show that the ACKA and fully-ACKA protocol based on GHZ states significantly outperform the corresponding protocol based on Bell pairs even in the finite-key regime.
+The advantage provided by GHZ states over Bell pairs increases with the anonymity requirements of the protocol.
+In the case of fully-ACKA, multipartite entanglement increases the secret conference key rate by a factor proportional to the square of the number of parties in the network ($n^2$).
+Our results clearly demonstrate the benefit of multipartite entanglement for cryptographic tasks involving more than two parties and reinforce previous results supporting this claim \cite{Epping,CKAexperiment,WalkCVQSS}.